- How much of my time will it take to be a CASA?

 Can I take the child to special events or invite the child or family to my home?

-A CASA may never bring a child into their home or drive a child or their family anywhere.
-This is outside the CASA role and a violation of the Volunteer Policies and Guidelines.
+A CASA may never bring a child into his/her home or drive a child or their family anywhere.
+This is outside the CASA's role and a violation of the Volunteer Policies and Guidelines.

 Will I have help with my case?
 Who do I ask if I have questions?

-When you are sworn in you will be assigned to a CASA Supervisor, who will work with you and provide case support.
-You will be required to speak with your supervisor at least once a month regarding your case, and your supervisor will be available to guide you and answer any questions you may have.
+When you are close to completing the training classes, you will be assigned to a CASA Coach, who will work with you and provide case support.
+You will be required to speak with your Coach frequently regarding your case, and your Coach will be available to guide you and answer any questions you may have.

 What if I have an emergency or question and the CASA office is closed?